donaldRwilliams/GGMncv/README.md

 2. There is **not** necessarily a difference between an effect that was and an effect that was not detected.

+Supporting these claims would require a valid confidence interval that has been corrected for model selection and/or regularization.
 With these caveats in mind, these methods can be used for explicit data mining or prediction.

 ## Citing **GGMncv**